LaxmanKharabe/LaxmanKharabe/README.md

 - 📚 Keeping up-to-date with the latest web technologies and best practices

 - 📦 Some technologies and tools I'm familiar with:
-- React.js   -Redux -JavaScript (ES6+)   -HTML5 and CSS3   -Node.js   -Git and GitHub
+- React.js --Redux -JavaScript (ES6+) --HTML5 and CSS3 --Node.js --Git and GitHub
-- RESTful APIs   -Webpack and Babel   -Responsive web design
+- RESTful APIs --Webpack and Babel --Responsive web design